datastax/metric-collector-for-apache-cassandra/README.md

 ## Installation of Agent

- Download the [latest release]() of the agent onto your Cassandra nodes.
+ 1. Download the [latest release]() of the agent onto your Cassandra nodes.
  The archive is self contained so no need do anything other than `tar -zxf latest.tar.gz` into any location you prefer like `/usr/local` or `/opt`.

- Finally place the following line into the `cassandra-env.sh` file:
+ 2. Add the following line into the `cassandra-env.sh` file:

      MCAC_ROOT=/path/to/directory
      JVM_OPTS="$JVM_OPTS -javaagent:${MCAC_ROOT}/lib/cassandra-mcac-agent.jar"

+ 3. Bounce the node.

- And bounce the node.
-On restart you should see `Starting DataStax Metric Collector for Apache Cassandra` in `system.log`
+ On restart you should see `'Starting DataStax Metric Collector for Apache Cassandra'` in the Cassandra system.log

  The [config/metric-collector.yaml](config/metrics-collector.yaml) file requires no changes by default but please read and add any customizations like filtering of metrics you don't need.